Take The First Step Now

 What is Addiction?

 You may not know how to help a loved one battling an addiction.
-Addiction is a complex disease that impacts individuals and their loved ones, but it is essential to approach the situation thoughtfully.
+Addiction is a complex disease that affects people and their families.
+It is important to handle this situation carefully.
 Here are some tips for approaching someone who needs help from addiction.

 Addiction is a disease that affects the brain and the body.
-People who suffer from addiction may experience cravings and withdrawal symptoms when they try to stop using drugs or alcohol.
+People with addiction often feel strong cravings and withdrawal symptoms when they try to stop using drugs or alcohol.
 People who suffer from addiction may have trouble controlling their actions and share negative thoughts and feelings.

 The brain and the body are impacted by addiction.